DKISTDC/dkist/docs/tutorial/2_search_and_asdf_download.md

 As you can see this has returned two separate tables, one for VBI and one for VISP.

-Because `Fido` can search other clients in addition to the DKIST specific client.
-You can create more complex queries, for example a search for VISP data and context images from AIA at the same time:
+Because `Fido` can search other clients in addition to the DKIST specific client, you can create more complex queries.
+For example, a search for VISP data and context images from AIA at the same time:

 ```{code-cell} python
 time = a.Time("2022-06-02 17:00:00", "2022-06-02 18:00:00")